biraj-pickcel/pickcel-on-prem-tata/README.md

 NOTE: this guide assumes that you already have Pickcel's main On-premise setup guide with you.

+You need internet access for the following steps.
+I will explicitly mention when you don't need internet access.

 update list of available package

 ```bash